AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-destinations.md

 - **[!UICONTROL Dataflow run start]**: The time that the dataflow run started at.
 - **[!UICONTROL Processing time]**: The amount of time that it took for the dataflow to process.
 - **[!UICONTROL Profiles received]**: The total number of profiles received in the dataflow.
+This value is updated every 60 minutes.
 - **[!UICONTROL Profile records activated]**: The total number of profile records that were created or updated for activation.
+This value is updated every 60 minutes.
 - **[!UICONTROL Profile records skipped]**: The total number of profile records that are skipped for activation based on profile exits or missing attributes.
+This value is updated every 60 minutes.
 - **[!UICONTROL Profile records failed]** The total number of profile records that are not activated to the destination due to errors.
+This value is updated every 60 minutes.
 - **[!UICONTROL Activation rate]**: The total number of activated and skipped divided by the profiles received.
 - **[!UICONTROL Status]**: Represents the state the dataflow is in.
 Can be one of two states - [!UICONTROL Completed] or [!UICONTROL Processing]. [!UICONTROL Completed] means that all the records for the corresponding dataflow run were ingested within the one hour period. [!UICONTROL Processing] means that the dataflow run has not yet finished.